Plan Your Visit

 Economic Accommodations

-Town Hall believes that everyone deserves access to fresh ideas, and all Town Hall-produced programs are free for everyone age 22 and under.
-If cost poses a barrier to your attendance at one of our events, please contact us at patronservices@townhallseattle.org.
+Town Hall believes that everyone deserves access to fresh ideas, and all Town Hall-produced programs are free for everyone 22 and under.
+If cost poses a barrier to attending one of our events, please contact us at patronservices@townhallseattle.org.

-Please note that Town Hall does not dictate ticket prices for organizations renting our stages.
+Please note that Town Hall does not set ticket prices for organizations renting our stages.
 Our ticketing structure and free youth tickets do not extend to programs produced by rental partners.
+Learn more about our ticketing model here.

 Upcoming Events